DataEngineeringEducation/COMS_453X_HW-1/README.md

 [Daring Fireball](daringfireball.net), he's written about markdown [here](http://daringfireball.net/projects/markdown/).

+- [ ] Create a new directory for a markdown assignment, and create a basic markdown file in it.
+Include a short discussion of the git workflow, with separate sections for git, and the importance of good documentation.
+Include git commands formatted as code/syntax to show the basics of the git workflow.

 ## Learn LaTeX

 While Markdown is great for README files, and for general